visualboyadvance-m/visualboyadvance-m/README.md

 Windows and Mac builds are in the [releases tab](https://github.com/visualboyadvance-m/visualboyadvance-m/releases).

-Daily Ubuntu packages here: https://code.launchpad.net/~sergio-br2/+recipe/vbam-daily
+Daily Ubuntu packages here: https://code.launchpad.net/~sergio-br2/+archive/ubuntu/vbam-trunk

 Your distribution may have packages available as well, search for "vbam".

+It is also generally very easy to build from source, see below.

 ## Building